adishavit/cpp_poetry/README.md

 **Tony Van Eerd**

-(Black Sabbath, Crazy Train)
+(Black Sabbath, Crazy Train which Herb played on the piano one evening in Rapperswille, so...)

 All aboard!
 Hahahahahahaha!
 (I I I I I)

 Crazy, but that's how it goes
 Millions of programmers, working at code
 Maybe, it's not too late
 To write a proposal, and submit by the date

 Paper flaws not healing, code's a bitter shame

 I'm going off the rails on the release train
 I'm going off the rails on the release train

 I've listened to masters, I've listened to fools
-I've watched all the core group, who write all the rules One person petitioned, my rule breaks flow control
+I've watched all the core group, who write all the rules
+One person petitioned, my rule breaks flow control
 The plenary says TS, and I'm stuck in the role

 Paper flaws still reeling, driving me insane

 I'm going off the rails on the release train
 I'm going off the rails on the release train

 I know that things are going wrong for me
 You gotta help me with the words, Yeah yeah!

-Heirs of a paper war, that's what we've become Inheriting troubles, I'm mentally numb
+Heirs of a paper war, that's what we've become
-Crazy, I just cannot bear
-I'm living with something, that just isn't fair

-Paper flaws not healing, who and what's to blame

-I'm going off the rails on the release train
-I'm going off the rails on the release train

-(Black Sabbath, Crazy Train which Herb played on the piano this evening, so...)

-All aboard!
-Hahahahahahaha!

-Crazy, but that's how it goes
-Millions of programmers, working at code
-Maybe, it's not too late
-To write a proposal, and submit by the date

-Paper flaws not healing, code's a bitter shame

-I'm going off the rails on the release train
-I'm going off the rails on the release train

-I've listened to masters, I've listened to fools
-I've watched all the core group, who write all the rules One person petitioned, my rule breaks flow control
-The plenary says TS, and I'm stuck in the role

-Paper flaws still reeling, driving me insane

-I'm going off the rails on the release train
-I'm going off the rails on the release train

-I know that things are going wrong for me
-You gotta help me with the words, Yeah yeah!

-Heirs of a paper war, that's what we've become Inheriting troubles, I'm mentally numb
+Inheriting troubles, I'm mentally numb
 Crazy, I just cannot bear
 I'm living with something, that just isn't fair

 Paper flaws not healing, who and what's to blame

 I'm going off the rails on the release train
 I'm going off the rails on the release train

 **Tony Van Eerd**

 Code is a churning thing
 And it makes a coder sting
 Bound by algo desire